 Dr. Ivan Misner, founder of BNI, described his networking up experience.
 Through a series of introductions, he eventually received an exclusive invitation from Richard Branson to visit Necker Island.

-Networking up strategically connects you with meaningful people who you believe are more successful than you.
+Networking up strategically connects you with meaningful people who you perceive as more successful than you.
 Who would you like to meet that is more established than you?
 Once you identify that person, or a group of people, then build relationships with them.Networking up strategically connects you with meaningful people who you believe are more successful than you. #growyourbusiness Click To Tweet

-The reality, however, is there’s plenty of room at the top.
+Realistically, plenty of room exists at the top.
 It’s the bottom that’s really crowded.
 So look for those game changing opportunities.
-With consistency and time, you’ll develop these connections.
+With consistency and time, you’ll develop these strategic connections.